Tacloban City

 Madonna of Japan and Rizal Park

 Situated along Kanhuraw Hill, this peaceful garden offers sea views, walking paths, and monuments that honor friendship and peace.
+Nearby, Avenida Rizal stands out as a prominent street in Tacloban's urban landscape, running close to Rizal Park and serving as a notable city landmark.
 The Madonna of Japan statue symbolizes reconciliation between Japan and the Philippines after World War II.

 Hidden Gems of Tacloban